J-Hermant/J-Hermant.github.io/resume.md

 INRIA Sud-ouest, IMB, University of Bordeaux.

 ### Community
-- Reviewer for Journal of Optimization Theory and Application (JOTA)
+- Reviewer for International Conference on Learning Representations (ICLR) and Journal of Optimization Theory and Application (JOTA)

 ### Language